jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 be placerd in coherency with the rest of the unit.

 #### > OPTIONS:
-- This model's Staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Void blade.
+- This model's Staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Voidblade.
 - This model's Hyperphase glaive can be replaced with a Warscythe (+5 pts) or Voidscythe (+10 pts).
 - This model can be equipped with a Resurrection orb (+45 pts).
 - This model can be equipped with a Phase Cycler (+15 pts).